Autovw/BurgerMod/README.md

 # Burger Mod
 A mod that adds in burgers and other types of food that extend the vanilla game!

+Feel free to join my new [Discord Server](https://discord.com/invite/KP3BBatuw5) for update notifications, mod support and more!

 ![Break](https://i.postimg.cc/J0dGdpgm/break.png)
 ### ✅ Features
 * 4 types of meat burgers.